cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 |USC00518838 | UPPER WAHIAWA 874.3, HI US | 511|

-and to retrieve the last 12 months temperature observation data (TOBS).

-The below histogram shows the frequency of the range of temperature in Hawaii form the most active station.
+Then, a histogram has been created to show the frequency of the range of temperature in Hawaii form the most active station.

 ![Image](https://github.com/cecileung1208/Homework/blob/master/Unit%2010%20-%20SQL_Alchemy%20Challenge/Output%20Files/Annual%20Temperature.png)